 Why this hotel?
 Iconic skyscraper.
 Amazing views.
 Fabulous rooms.
 Free WiFi.

-The Shard, a stunning new addition to London’s skyline, is the tallest building in Europe.
-Inside, occupying the 34 to 52 floors, is the very first Shangri-La hotel in the UK.
-The views from the guest rooms of London and beyond (up to 40 miles) are breathtaking.
+A stunning new addition to London’s skyline.
+The Shard the tallest building in Europe.
+Inside, occupying the 34th-52th floors, is the very first Shangri-La hotel in the UK.

-But it’s not just about the sights.
-Each climate-controlled guest room features the signature Shangri-La body contour-hugging bed, the latest in-room technology as well as an old-fashioned pair of binoculars.
+The views of London from the guest rooms are breathtaking.
+Each climate-controlled guest room features signature Shangri-La body contour-hugging bed and the latest in-room technology.
 The bathrooms are equally impressive with large tubs, showers and Acqua di Parma toiletries.

-The range of Asian-inspired dining options have already become destinations for Londoners in their own right.
-TING, the hotel’s signature restaurant offers modern European menu with subtle Asian influences.
-And don’t miss GŎNG, London’s highest champagne and cocktail bar.
+The range of Asian-inspired dining options have already become destinations for Londoners in their own rights.
+TING, the hotel’s signature restaurant serves modern European menu with subtle Asian influences.
+And don’t miss GŎNG, London’s highest cocktail bar.

 Located on the south side of the Thames, almost on top of London Bridge train and tube stations.